polterguy/polterguy.github.io/documentation/magic/endpoints/index.md

 The endpoint can only be invoked by a root user.

-**Notice** - This endpoint is to be considered obsolete and might change in a future version of Magic.
+This endpoint is to be considered obsolete and might change in a future version of Magic.

-**Notice** - This endpoint is not intended for you to consume in your own code.
+This endpoint is not intended for you to consume in your own code.

 ### GET magic/system/cache/count